 - a.
 The referees may not review any recorded match replays or pictures. - b.
 Any questions for the referees must be brought forward by one student drive team member per team within the time period of two (2) matches following the disputed match.
-Students are expected to support their questions by referencing specific rules or posts to the Q&A section of the official FTC Forum. - c.
+Students are required to support their questions by referencing specific rules or posts to the Q&A section of the official FTC Forum.
+Team members are required to ask their questions in a gracious and respectful manner. - c.
 Team members are not allowed onto the playing field for any reason other than to place or retrieve their robots.
 Inspection of the playing field elements by team members for the express purpose of determining scoring is prohibited.
-Individuals and Teams that violate this rule will be subject to possible team penalties that could include match disqualifications or even removal from the tournament. - <T2> Only three team representatives permitted in the competition area; two (2) student drivers, and one (1) coach who are identified by badges designating 'driver' or 'coach'.
+Individuals and teams that violate this rule will be subject to possible team penalties that could include match disqualifications or even removal from the tournament.

+<T2> Only three team representatives are permitted in the competition area; two (2) student drivers, and one (1) coach who are identified by badges designating 'driver' or 'coach.'
 These badges are interchangeable within a team in between matches.
-Only student team members wearing a badge designated as 'driver' may drive the robot during the match. - There are no time outs during the qualifying rounds.
+Only student team members wearing a badge designated as 'driver' may drive the robot during the match.

+<T3> There are no time outs during the qualifying rounds.
 The matches must progress according to schedule.
-If a robot cannot report for a match, at least one member of the team should report to the playing field for the match. - Teams are guaranteed a minimum of five minutes (5:00) between participating in consecutive matches. - T5> During the elimination rounds, each alliance will be allotted ONE time out of no more than three minutes (3:00).
+If a robot cannot report for a match, at least one member of the team should report to the playing field for the match.

+<T4> Teams are guaranteed a minimum of five minutes (5:00) between participating in consecutive matches.

+<T5> During the elimination rounds, each alliance will be allotted ONE time out of no more than three minutes (3:00).
 Time outs must be called at least two minutes (2:00) prior to their next match's starting time.
-The time out will begin at the time their match was going to start. - Construction All team members and their guests, including coaches, must wear ANSI 87.1 certified safety glasses or prescription glasses with side shields while in the pits or alliance stations during matches.
+The time out begins at the time their match was going to start.

+<T6> All team members and their guests, including coaches, must wear ANSI 87.1 certified safety glasses or prescription glasses with side shields while in the pits or alliance stations during matches.